-We are also supporting dozens of health facilities and have built 15 Ebola triage points to both detect and prevent Ebola cases in children.
-Our work also includes building hand-washing stations and equipping healthcare workers with training and infection prevention as well as control materials such as gumboots, gloves, masks and suits.
+We also supported dozens of health facilities and built 15 Ebola triage points to both detect and prevent Ebola cases in children.
+Our work also included building hand-washing stations and equipping healthcare workers with training and infection prevention as well as control materials such as gumboots, gloves, masks and suits.

 In some places, poor transportation infrastructure combined with the presence of armed groups has made it risky and challenging, at times, for humanitarian aid workers to reach vulnerable communities and for communities to seek care.
-There are more than 100 armed groups operating in eastern DRC, where constant conflict and insecurity have hampered the response.
-There have been almost 200 attacks on health workers.
+There were more than 100 armed groups operating in eastern DRC, where constant conflict and insecurity have hampered the response.
+There were been almost 200 attacks on health workers.